teamreboott/data-modori/tools/postprocess/README.md

 # Postprocess tools

-This folder contains some postprocess scripts for additional processing of your processed dataset using **Data-Modori**.
+This folder contains some postprocess scripts for additional processing of your processed dataset using **Data-Modori**.

 ## Usage